ZacharyCarey/MakeMKV-Title-Decoder/README.md

 while disabling the "Play All" videos so you are only ripping the smallest amount of data possible.

 There is an optional feature to automatically detect MKV files with no sound, which are usually federal warning screens, and deselect them automatically.
+Assuming you didn't change the output folder after scraping, the "Rename" button will rename any main features or episodes found to assist in renaming files to something more useful.

 ## Movie
 When "Movie" is selected, the main feature is considered the longest file in the list, and any files that contain the same segments are automatically deselected.